CleanPatrick: A Benchmark for Image Data Cleaning: The CleanPatrick benchmark

-\textbf{Off-topic samples.} The task of the annotators was to determine if a picture was included in a dataset of human skin lesions by mistake and is, therefore, off-topic in the dataset's context.
+\paragraph{Off-topic samples.} The task of the annotators was to determine if a picture was included in a dataset of human skin lesions by mistake and is, therefore, off-topic in the dataset's context.
 For each sample, we asked the annotators \emph{should this picture be included in a dataset of skin condition images?} where they were expected to answer with \emph{yes} if the image correctly showed a skin condition and \emph{no} if the image did not meet the criteria for inclusion in the dataset.
-Reasons to not include the image in the dataset were, for example, that the image is from a different modality (e.g., an X-ray or a PowerPoint slide with mostly text) or that the image did not focus on a skin condition (e.g., it shows a fully clothed patient without any visible skin disease).
+Reasons to not include the image in the dataset were, for example, that the image is from a different modality (\textit{e.g.}, an X-ray or a PowerPoint slide with mostly text) or that the image did not focus on a skin condition (\textit{e.g.}, it shows a fully clothed patient without any visible skin disease).
 Pictures should be included if they are photos of human skin diseases.
-In the instruction, we additionally showed examples of typical images from other skin condition datasets and some examples of images that were likely included by mistake.
+In the instructions, we also provided examples of typical images from other skin condition datasets and some examples of images that were likely included by mistake.

-\textbf{Near duplicates.} The task of the annotators was to determine if two pictures, shown side by side, were near duplicates.
-We thus asked the annotators \emph{are these images near-duplicates?} and asked them to answer \emph{no} if the images were not related and \emph{yes} if these images are transformations of one another (e.g., rotations, flips, image edits), or nearly identical because they were taken within seconds of each other, or some other reason which created a relationship among the samples.
-In the instruction, we additionally showed examples of both near duplicates and non-duplicate pairs.
+\paragraph{Near duplicates.} The task of the annotators was to determine if two pictures, shown side by side, were near duplicates.
+We thus asked the annotators \emph{are these images near-duplicates?} and asked them to answer \emph{no} if the images were not related and \emph{yes} if these images are transformations of one another (\textit{e.g.}, rotations, flips, image edits), or nearly identical because they were taken within seconds of each other, or some other reason which created a relationship among the samples.
+In the instructions, we also provided examples of both near-duplicate and non-duplicate pairs.